 Channels like Slack and Teams are great for collaborating but can also get out of control pretty quickly.
 And the intranet needs constant attention if it is going to be a source of current information for staff.

 t’s a jostle to get the attention of our employee’s and knowing which channels they are on for what purpose will most definitely help.
 Added to this, we also know that for communications to be effective, we should consider repeated messaging on different channels.
 It may sound like a lot of work – and who has the time right?
 But a channel audit is the first step in making sure your channel mix suits your communication objective every time.
 So, create calm for yourself and your organization, and establish clarity when it comes to channels.
-Follow these simple steps and download a copy of our channel audit template, and you will be well on your way to bringing some order to the chaos.
+Follow these simple steps and download a copy of our internal communications audit template, and you will be well on your way to bringing some order to the chaos.

 Take stock of what channels you have.
-They may not all be technology dependent!
+They may not all be technology-dependent!
 Here’s are some examples:

 Include all the unofficial channels or “ghost IT” that your staff makes use of.
 As a communicator, part of your influence lies in knowing which channels you can use to connect to your different audiences.

-For each channel, try outline the following:
+For each channel, try to outline the following: